hdinthkld/gnj/source/STUDY_NOTES/CISCO_SWITCH/SECURITYVLANS.rst

 =========================

 - Normal router access lists (RACLs) only filter traffic between VLANs
-- VACLS filer traffic that stays within a VLAN
+- VACLs filter traffic that stays within a VLAN
 - VACLs are merged into the TCAM
-- Support Additional "Redirect" action
+- Support additional "Redirect" action
 - Configured globally for the VLAN not per interface
 - Evaluated in sequence
 - Can match IP addresses as well as MAC addresses however they need to be in different ACLs
-- Action and Match is performed as frammes within a VLAN or routed in/out of a VLAN
+- Action and Match is performed as frames within a VLAN or routed in/out of a VLAN
 - Packets are filtered in hardware
 - The "Redirect" action causes traffic to be forwarded onto a specified interface